michaelssavage/plantbassd/posts/top-ten-releases/michael-22-12-22.md

 </div>
 <div class="col clubGuide">

 We don’t know much about Protect Ryan other than they’re composed of three veteran producers that “came together through their shared love of '90s rave culture” that don’t really take themselves too seriously.
 The whole EP is primed for dark sweaty parties, but ‘DJ Weddings and Receptions’ stands out as the club-ready banger I need.
-The sample used is an odd one (https://www.instagram.com/p/CbhpZdsgntg/).
+The sample used adds to the goofyness (https://www.instagram.com/p/CbhpZdsgntg/).

 Buy & Listen here: <a class="btn btn-outline-dark" role="button" href="https://gutterfunkuk.bandcamp.com/album/protect-ryan-party-tracks-for-horse-girls-ep" rel="noopener noreferrer" target="_blank">BandCamp</a>